vgandari/tok/ROADMAP.md

 ### Keys to Add Later

+- [ ] eli5: Explain Like I'm Five, for simple, informal explanations and
+      analogies; good for introductory texts
 - [ ] why: include motivation for introducing current topic; keeps motivation and discussion separate
-- [ ] sec: Section title if section is generated
+- [ ] sec: Section title if section is generated (different from label)
-- [ ] an: analogies
-- [ ] nowiki boolean key suppresses wiki links in case you know there is no Wikipedia page available; wiki key has no effect; root node’s nowiki set to false
+- [ ] nowiki boolean key suppresses wiki links in case you know there is no Wikipedia page available; wiki key has no effect; root node's nowiki set to false
-- [ ] urls is a HashMap where key is display label and value is URL (recommended to include website name and page title in display label)
+- [ ] urls: HashMap where key is display label and value is URL (recommended to include website name and page title in display label)
 - [ ] sec key allows custom section/chapter heading title for a
       particular node if that node is determined to require a section heading
-- [ ] Change disc to post, pretext to pre
-- [ ] analogy key serves to separate analogies from the rest of text, suppressed by default
 - [ ] ex and eg are not types; they are keys
 - [ ] sol key for solutions
 - [ ] alg, alg2e, and algx for different algorithms environments